siberoloji/siberoloji.github.io/content/blog/2024-01-16-linux-command-initialization-in-background-parameter.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->
 <p>As you can see above, we started the update process in the background with the <code>sudo apt update &amp;</code> command.
 In this case, the system showed us the job number of the job that started in the background as <code>[1]</code>.
 If more than one job is being done in the background, we can see their list with the jobs command.
 We can also bring a background process back to the foreground with the <code>fg 1</code> command.
-If we want to do the opposite, we can send a running job to the background using the <kbd>Ctrl+z </kbd>keys.</p>
+If we want to do the opposite, we can send a running job to the background using the <kbd>Ctrl+z </kbd>keys.

 <!-- wp:paragraph -->
-<p>The most important convenience that should be emphasized here is that the command line comes back to our use as soon as we give the command with the <code>&amp;</code> sign.</p>
+<p>The most important convenience that should be emphasized here is that the command line comes back to our use as soon as we give the command with the <code>&amp;</code> sign.